The plodding and sordid crowds I see around me, the poor results of all,

 It is not upon you alone the dark patches fall,

-The dark threw its patches down upon me also—
+The dark threw its patches down upon me also.

-(You say you are a great fool—don’t you know every acute fellow secretly knows that about himself—I do.)
+You say you are a great fool—don’t you know every acute fellow secretly knows that about himself—I do.

-Maybe one is now reading this who meets all my grand assumptions and egotisms with derision—
+But maybe one is now reading this who meets all my grand assumptions and egotisms with derision—

 As if I never deride myself!